-RESPONSIBILITIES OF THE MANAGEMENT BOARD FOR THE FINANCIAL STATEMENTS
+RESPONSIBILITIES OF MANAGEMENT BOARD FOR THE FINANCIAL STATEMENTS

 The management board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore, the management board is responsible for such internal control as the management board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+Furthermore, management is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the management board is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the management board should prepare the financial statements using the going concern basis of accounting unless the management board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+As part of the preparation of the financial statements, management is responsible for assessing the company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, management should prepare the financial statements using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.